zwang02/wrf-python/README.md

 https://github.com/NCAR/wrf-python

 In the adapted version, I have implemented the surfaced-based and most-unstable CAPE calculation into wrf module.
 The functions can be called in a similar way as wrf.cape_2d, but with wrf.sbcape_2d and wrf.mucape_2d respectively.
 The input and output follow the same convention as described in cape_2d documentation.

+I also implemented LNB output for all cape_2d functions, taking the height value corresponding to the highest level with positive buoyancy.

 For details, see below:

 https://wrf-python.readthedocs.io/en/latest/user_api/generated/wrf.cape_2d.html